 Is that the image of motherhood?
 Is that what’s expected of me?
 Do I suppress my interests for the sake of my family to pursue theirs?
 It feels kinda twisted.
 Why is my husband free to enjoy his life…hockey, fishing, hunting…while I slave away at home?
 Why can’t I have interests, hobbies and passions of my own?
 How can I foster these qualities in me while still focusing on my family?

 I think part of the problem I’m struggling with is my perception of motherhood.
 I compare my whole life (what I do and don’t do) to the 1 or 2 hours I see in someone else’s life.
 Their life may look perfect in the moment, but they too have imperfections.
-They may be super great at charity work, but perhaps their house looks like it was hit by a bomb or they are estranged from their husband.
-So then I’m left with: who sets these standards that I’m trying to live up to?
-The answer is ME!
-I’m lucky it’s me because it means I can change them.
-Whoo hoo!
-I can grant myself my own freedom.
+They may be super great at charity work, but perhaps their house looks like it was hit by a bomb or they are estranged from their husband and children.

 “I don’t want to look back on my life in twenty years and realize that I wasted the precious time I had with my children by living in a state of perpetual distraction” – Undivided Mom